Alpenglow88/dotfiles/README.md

-> Formation is a shell script to set up a macOS laptop for design and development.
+> This is a shell script to set up a macOS laptop for  development.

 It can be run multiple times on the same machine safely.
 It installs, upgrades, or skips packages based on what is already installed on the machine.